 Simple Options:

-Add fresh lemon or other fresh citrus to your dog’s daily diet.
+Include oranges or other fresh citrus in your dog’s diet.

 for instructions: